How do you choose the right school for you?

 When it comes to clinical practice, the facilities must be outfitted properly to host the modalities being taught.
 Ask for a tour of the school and make sure that the teaching clinic is well equipped and a functional learning environment.
 This will give you some insight as to the extent to which they encourage interactive learning.

 Eight Branches has recently expanded and renovated our campus, and now offers students a range of classroom environments to suit different types of study.
 The academic classrooms are suited for small class sizes and have an abundance of natural light and inspirational artwork.
-Qi Gong, Tai Chi, and other Daoist arts are offered in the original building next-door (home of Eight Branches Healing Arts Centre) in an expansive, serene Dojo setting.
-We have recently renovated our teaching clinic, which now offers 6 fully equipped clinic spaces for students to practice, and is open to the public (contact us to book affordable traditional Chinese medicine treatments).
+Qi Gong, Tai Chi, and other Daoist arts are offered in an expansive, serene studio.
+We have recently renovated our teaching clinic, which now offers 8 fully equipped clinic spaces for students to practice, and is open to the public (contact us to book affordable traditional Chinese medicine treatments).
 We also house an extensive library and apothecary in which our students can find a comfortable chair for quiet moments.

 The vision for our facilities reflects our mandate to offer a balance between lecture-based, and hands-on practical teaching.
 We aim to keep students stimulated and enthusiastic through interactive learning.
 While there is a lot of memorization required in our courses, we strongly believe in the importance of experiencing the medicine.
 This is the reason why we installed a student kitchen next to our apothecary – to encourage the preparation and tasting of food for our nutrition classes and herbs in our herbology classes.

 Is the school conveniently located?
 Will you be able to reach the campus safely and with ease?
 What is the surrounding neighbourhood like?